ArrowheadFramework/ahf-core-nodejs/README.md

 projects, each making up a Technology Compatibility Kit (TCK), which may be used to test not just a single project, but any other such that aim to be compatible with it.

+#### No Cryptographic Primitives

+Cryptography is hard to get right.
+The cryptographic primitives provided via node.js through OpenSSL ought to be enough for any secure functionality implemented in this package.

 [arrow]: http://www.arrowhead.eu/
 [arwik]: https://forge.soa4d.org/plugins/mediawiki/wiki/arrowhead-f/index.php/Main_Page